BitHighlander/test-dapp-cursor/README.md

 ## Project Structure

 - `/llm/` - Directory for LLM-related configurations and tools
+  - `/rules/` - Long-lived configuration files tracked in Git
     - `cursor_config.md` - Configuration and rules for the workflow
     - `pull_requests.md` - Tracking for pull requests
   - `append_log.sh` - Script for efficient log management
+  - `migrate_logs.sh` - Script for migrating log data
-  - `/logs/` - Directory for organized development logs
+  - `/logs/` - Directory for organized development logs (not tracked in Git)
     - `/[feature-name]/` - Subdirectories for each feature
       - `YYYY-MM-DD-feature-name.txt` - Daily logs per feature
 - `README.md` - This file